OpenInverterGateway/OpenInverterGateway/README.md

 The older inverters apparently use Protocol v3.05 from year 2013.
 The newer inverters apparently use protocol v1.05 from year 2018.
-There is also a new protocol version v1.24 from 2020. (used with SPH4-10KTL3 BH-UP inverter)
+There is also a new protocol version v1.24 from 2020. (used with SPH4-10KTL3 BH-UP inverter) TL-XH hybrid inverters use version v1.24 with a different set of input and holding registers.

 ## JSON Format Data
 For IoT applications the raw data can now read in JSON format (application/json) by calling `http://<ip>/status`